 Overall, we highly recommend hiking to Ice Lake and Island Lake.
 If you want to make it even longer, consider visiting Fuller Lake or even summiting the saddle near Ulysses S Grant Peak (above Island Lake).
 You could also make it a loop including Clear Lake, which several hikers we talked to on trail recommended.
 It was a very difficult hike and backpacking trip, so would say to make sure you train appropriately, adjust to the altitude, and properly prepare for your hike.
 Set yourself up for success, and you will be highly rewarded with incredible views, alpine lakes, and an adventure you’re sure to remember!

-In 2020, Ice Lake Basin experienced a fire that burned nearly 600 acres, causing hikers to be evacuated by aircraft and the trail to be closed for almost a year.
+NOTE: In 2020, Ice Lake Basin experienced a fire that burned nearly 600 acres, causing hikers to be evacuated by aircraft and the trail to be closed for almost a year.
 Burn scars related to the fire caused dangers such as fallen trees and flash flooding are prone in this area.
 Also, there are talks of a permit system going into effect in the near future, so make sure you appropriately research before going.

 Save this post on Pinterest for future reference!